-DEPARTMENT OF MATHEMATICS THE OHIO STATE UNIVERSITY 231 WEST EIGHTEENTH AVENUE COLUMBUS, OHIO 43210-1174 aretation of 1 2 11 Mile
+DEPARTMENT OF MAINEMANNO THE OHIO STATE UNIVERSITY 231 WEST EIGHTEENTH AVENUE COLUMBUS, OHIO 43210-1174

 The purpose of the course is to provide an introduction to vector spaces as an algebraic structure.
 Relying on the techniques and interpretations established in 568 more emphasis is placed here on abstraction and proof.